PrathmeshChurhe/PrathmeshChurhe/README.md

 - 👋 Hi, I’m @pRATHmeshchurhe.
-- 👀 (skills) I’m interested in Python, Blockchain, Web Development.
+- 👀 (skills) Artificial Intelligence (Machine learning and Data Science).
-- 🌱 I’m currently learning Blockchain Development and Django Pyhon Framework.
+- 🌱 Interest on learning Deep learning and neural networks.
-- 💞️ I’m looking to collaborate on Blockchain projects and Python Projects.
+- 💞️ I’m looking to collaborate on AI/ML projects as well as python projects.
-- 📫 Reach me on Github or Discord.
+- 📫 Frameworks Django/Flask.

-Discord : Rath#8603

 <!---